 ZomboDB Source Installation Instructions

-If you're a sponsor you might want to also read the [BINARY-INSTALLATION.md] documentation.
+If you're a sponsor you might want to also read the [documentation/BINARY-INSTALLATION] documentation.

 Building from Sources